Justrygh/GPS/Readme.md

 This game purpose is for the Pacmans to eat all the Fruits in the shortest time.

 **Attention**:
-In order to run the game, you will need to enter the next classes:
+In order to run the game, you will need to read the instructions first!
-(Map, MyFrame, Path2kml, Game)

-Just press CTRL + F, In the search area write down the next line:
-" Your/Directory/Path " And change it to the location your project is located.
+When you will run the code for the first time, the instructions will pop-up on the GUI.

 In this project, you can do the following things: